Platina is a deepwater oil field located at a water depth of approximately 1,300ft in Block 18, offshore Angola. Block…

-The Jangkrik Complex Development involves the joint development of the Jangkrik and Jangkrik North-East fields located within the Muara Bakau block, approximately 70km off the coast of Makassar Strait, Indonesia, at water depths between 200m and 500m.
+The gas fields are located within the Muara Bakau block of the Kutei basin approximately 70km off the coast of Makassar Strait, Indonesia, at water depths between 200m and 500m.

-Eni holds a 55% share and operates the Muara Bakau permit, while GDF Suez holds the remaining 45% working interest in the permit.
-Development of the two gas fields is expected to cost approximately $4.13bn.
+Eni holds a 55% share in the development and operates the Muara Bakau permit, while ENGIE E&P holds 33.3% through its subsidiary GDF SUEZ Exploration Indonesia BV and PT.
+Saka Energi Muara Bakau holds a 11.66% working interest in the permit.

-The plan for development (POD) of Jankrik was approved in November 2011 and the POD for Jangkrik North-East was approved in January 2013.
-Production is expected to start in mid-2017 and the fields are expected to produce 450 million metric cubic feet of gas a day (MMSCFD) for the first six years and continue producing at a lower capacity for approximately eight more years.
+First production was achieved in May 2017 and is expected to reach 450 million metric cubic feet of gas a day (mmscf/d) for the first six years before continuing to produce at a lower capacity for approximately eight more years.

 Exploration, discovery, geology and reserves